A curriculum designed for

-We teach phonics through the Letters and Sounds Scheme.
+We teach phonics through the Read Write Inc Scheme.
 This is used throughout the school particularly in the foundation stage and key stage one.
 We use a wide variety of reading schemes, covering fiction and non-fiction, including Oxford Reading Tree.
-More confident readers are able to choose from class readers and a well-stocked library.
+More confident readers are able to choose from class readers and our newly refurbished library.
 The scheme is continued at home.
 We encourage children to read daily at home and this is monitored via a home-school communication book.

 Impact our curriculum is having on standards of teaching and learning

 The curriculum at St. Catherine’s is well planned and thought-through to enable a wide range of engagement, not only within class but in providing out of class opportunities to enable children to develop themselves as learners and encourage each child to be as independent as they can be.

 At St. Catherine’s we ensure that the children are regularly assessed against the relevant frameworks across the breadth of the curriculum.
 Within the assessment policy we have a feedback section whereby we measure the assessment against, including coding within books or the level of independence and verbal feedback being issued to support the learning.
 This results in each child receiving personalised learning and in turn increases their awareness of their next target(s).

 Again, within our assessment policy (which can be found on our website, Key Information, Policies it highlights the various ways in which we assess the children, both formatively (on a daily basis) and summatively (end of a unit of study or tests) and even the children self and/or peer assessing.

 Recognition is also taken account of in terms of the individuality of the children.